fourjuaneight/fourjuaneight/content/articles/Week-Notes-2019-10.md

 So, yeah, making your our shit.
 I like it.
 And sometimes it's the only solution for your needs.

 ### Read
-- {{< content="How a group of neighbors created their own Internet service" href="https://arstechnica.com/information-technology/2015/11/how-a-group-of-neighbors-created-their-own-internet-service/" >}}
+- {{< link content="How a group of neighbors created their own Internet service" href="https://arstechnica.com/information-technology/2015/11/how-a-group-of-neighbors-created-their-own-internet-service/" >}}
 The internet is an amazing thing that has brought me numerous opportunities.
 It allows many people worldwide to make a living by creating their own business with little to no infrastructure.
 But at times a solid and accessible connection is not available to many.
 And that doesn't necessarily mean a place with little resources; it can also be a small island in Washington state.

 That's the case in this article.
 It chronicles groups of neighbors build a network of their own with consumer products for providing accessible and relatively inexpensive internet to everyone in the town.
 The alternative would be a slow and expensive consumer service which simply wasn't worth it.